awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 This table lists valid providers by action type\.

+**Note**
+For Bitbucket, GitHub, or GitHub Enterprise Server actions, refer to the [CodeStarSourceConnection for Bitbucket, GitHub, and GitHub Enterprise Server actions](action-reference-CodestarConnectionSource.md) action reference topic\.

 **Valid action providers by action type**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html)